Exponentially decreasing critical detection efficiency for any Bell inequality

 Employing the relation in Eq.~(\ref{eq:opt_ab}), we optimize $\eta$ in Eq.~(\ref{eq:eta_crit}) over $Q$ in order to obtain the optimal value $\eta_{\text{crit}}$ for a given $N$.
 We plot the results in Fig.~\ref{fig:eta_crit}.
 In the same figure, we show the minimal visibility $\vi_{0.75}$ for which violation can still be observed with detectors of a given detection efficiency $\eta=0.75$.
 As we can see, even though taking $2$, $3$, and $4$-product CHSH inequalities does not decrease the value of $\eta_{\text{crit}}$, one can obtain a significant advantage in terms of visibility for $\eta>\eta_{\text{crit}}$.

 In Fig.~\ref{fig:eta_real} we plot $\eta_\vi$, the required detection efficiency to observe a violation of the PNP Bell inequality with visibility as low as $\vi$.
-We also account for possible experimental imperfections by taking nonzero values of $\mathrm{A}+\mathrm{B}$.
-Note that the tolerance to the imperfections can be significantly increased if, instead of taking an algebraic maximum $\sum_N$ in Result~\ref{th:bell_N}, a known bound on the parallel repetition of the Bell inequality is used~\cite{dinur2014analytical}.
+We also account for possible experimental imperfections by taking nonzero values of the penalty term.

 {\em Summary and outlook.---}In this work, we addressed the problem of reducing the detection efficiency requirements for loophole-free Bell experiments in order to achieve loophole-free Bell tests over longer distances.
 We presented a method that, when applied to any given Bell inequality, produces a new Bell inequality by taking a penalized product of $N$~copies of it, for which the critical detection efficiency decays exponentially with~$N$.
 This implies that the critical detection efficiency can be drastically reduced in experiments using photon sources that allow for encoding multiple copies of a qubit-qubit (or qudit-qudit) entangled state on a single pair of particles.
 Examples of such sources are hyperentanglement sources and sources of high-dimensional entanglement.